≡ Menu

 Lifespan: 10 to 14 years

-Unlike other dogs, the history of this pup isn’t all that fleshed out though yes, it’s a scent hound.
-What we do know is they are descendants of the English Foxhound, who you could say were early dog immigrants to America.
+Unlike other dogs, the history of this pup isn’t all that fleshed out, though; yes, it’s a scent hound.
+We know they are descendants of the English Foxhound, who you could say were early dog immigrants to America.

 If fact…